deepakricky/learning/README.md

 No while space is allowed to be used inside a variable name.

 input: It is important to note that the output of input is always a string (even is a number is entered). to take input as int for example : a=int(input("number:"))

+String is a data type in python.
+String is a sequence of characters enclosed in quotes.